-- Sling instructions.
-After surgery your shoulder will be placed in a sling.
+- Sling instructions: After surgery your shoulder will be placed in a sling.
 The sling should be worn as directed by your doctor.
-In most cases the sling can be removed the day after your surgery.
 You should wear your sling if you are up and about, or in large crowds, and while you are sleeping.
-You should remove the sling to bathe, dress, and perform your range of motion exercises several times per day.
+You can remove the sling to bathe, dress, and if indicated, perform your range of motion exercises several times per day.
 Watch the video below to see how you should properly wear your sling.

-- Physical therapy.
-In most cases you will begin your physical therapy the morning after surgery.
+- Physical therapy: In most cases you will begin your physical therapy the morning after surgery.
 You will be instructed on these exercises by your surgeon and/or an occupational therapist.
 These exercises will be done 2-3 times per day while in the hospital and at home.
-You will also get a continuous passive motion machine, a CPM, for use at home.
-Arrangements will be made for this machine to be delivered to your home and you will be instructed on the use while in the hospital.
-You should use your machine for 15-20 minute intervals 3-4 times per day.
+The video below also demonstrates your required exercises, as well as, the proper way to wear your sling.

 >>Next topic: Medications to avoid before and after surgery